Elections in Thailand

 Some parts of the Government of Thailand are selected through democratic elections.
 These include the House of Representatives of Thailand, (which combines with the appointed Senate of Thailand to create the National Assembly of Thailand), local Administrations, Governorship of Bangkok and national referendums.
-Thailand has so far had 28 general elections since 1933; the last election was in 2019.
+Thailand has so far had 28 general elections since 1933; the last election was in 2023.
 Voting in elections in Thailand is compulsory.
 All elections in Thailand are regulated by the Election Commission of Thailand.

+Latest election

 Suffrage

 Elections are held under universal suffrage in accordance with the 2007 Constitution; however, certain restrictions apply: